 PAX - Zero-pressure Michelin tyre with a stable ring inside

 PSP-Beta - The tyre is provided with tabs that reduce noise emission

 RBL - Recessed Black Lettering.

-RF - Reinforced; indicates a reinforced tyre with a higher load capacity.
-It has a similar meaning as for tyres with an XL symbol.
+RF - Reinforced; it indicates a reinforced tyre with a higher load capacity.
+It has a similar meaning to the tyres with an XL symbol.
 Other markings of reinforced tyres include EXL, RFD, REF, REINF.

 RFT - Run Flat Tyres, used by Bridgestone, Firestone and Pirelli.

 RIM PROTECTOR - The tyre has solutions to protect the rim against damage.